Chippewa Valley Regional Airport: Facilities and aircraft

-Airline and destinations
+Airlines and destinations

 Passenger

 On behalf of United Airlines, SkyWest operated 1-2 daily flights to Chicago-O'Hare until 2022.
 On March 10, 2022, SkyWest announced its intention to end its service into EAU.
 After the announcement, the Wisconsin Department of Transportation began seeking bids for a new carrier to provide service.
 Three airlines submitted bids to provide service to the regional airport: Boutique Air, Southern Airways Express, and Sun Country Airlines.

 After an endorsement from the airport, as well as a recommendation from the airport commission, the United States Department of Transportation selected Sun Country Airlines to provide service to EAU.

+In 2024, SkyWest resumed flights at Eau Claire, taking back over from Sun Country for regular service.
+Sun Country remained with seasonal service to Florida through April.

-Throughout the years, numerous airlines have served Eau Claire including North Central Airlines, Republic Airlines (1979-1986), Lakeland Airlines, Northwest Airlines, Mesaba Airlines, Skyway Airlines, Air Wisconsin, American Central Airlines, Great Lakes Aviation, Big Sky Airlines and Charter Airlines.
+Throughout the years, numerous airlines have served Eau Claire including North Central Airlines, Republic Airlines (1979-1986), Lakeland Airlines, Northwest Airlines, Mesaba Airlines, Skyway Airlines, Air Wisconsin, American Central Airlines, Great Lakes Aviation, Big Sky Airlines and charter airlines.
 Allegiant Airlines and Sun Country Airlines often run charter service to popular destinations.

 Statistics

+Ground transportation

+Public transit to the airport is provided by Eau Claire Transit.
+Route 3 runs from the Airport to downtown Eau Claire on weekdays.
+On Saturdays, Route 3/4 stops on Starr Avenue outside the airport, while no service to the airport is provided on Sundays.